Intro background

 Energy

-Energy, in the form of electricity and natural gas, is essential for powering our homes, businesses, and daily activities in Columbia.
-However, it's also responsible for 70% of our community's greenhouse gas emissions.
-That is why we're committed to transitioning to more renewable sources and reducing our environmental impact while enhancing our community's resilience.
+Essential energy use in our homes, businesses, and critical infrastructure is responsible for 70% of our community’s greenhouse gas (GHG) emissions.
+As our energy demand grows, the City of Columbia is committed to an equitable transition to more renewable sources while ensuring our community’s resilience.

 The Climate Action and Adaptation Plan (CAAP) identifies two key energy sector goals:

-1. Increase generation and use of renewable energy sources, including on-site solar and energy storage.
+1. Increase the generation and use of renewable energy sources, including on-site solar and energy storage.

-2. Improve energy resilience and demand management (how and when customers use energy).
+2. Improve energy efficiency and demand management (how and when customers use energy).

 Energy